Rishi9644/Covid-19-Self-Care-and-Vaccine-Tracker/README.md

 \\\\\\\\\\\\\\\ ---- Guided By ----  MR. Arpit Deo Sir(Assistant professor)

-Note--- Extract Full Folder or Extract and save All Files at Same memory loactaion.
+Note--- Extract Full Folder or Extract and save All Files at Same memory loactaion and then run the
+        final project file in c++ windows based compiler